gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The existing `java` plugin is unchanged: only users who explicitly applied the `jvm-lang` or `java-lang` plugins will be affected by this change.

+### Generated maven pom contains dependency exclusions

+The `maven-publish` plugin will now correctly add required 'exclusion' elements to the generated POM.
+If you have a build or plugin that applies these exclusions itself, the generated POM file may contain duplicate 'exclusion' elements.

 ### Internal methods removed